 Helping people connect with other services that can support them is still possible while staying physically distant.
-Developing a safety plan is still an important step and can be done through the My3 app.
+Developing a safety plan is still an important step.

-The Lifeline (800-273-8255) is another great option during times of distance – trained counselors are available to call or chat 24 hours a day, seven days a week, and 365 days a year.
+The Lifeline (988) is another great option during times of distance – trained counselors are available to call, text or chat 24 hours a day, seven days a week, and 365 days a year.

 Another option to allow people to feel connected by distance is the Vibrant Safe Space website.
 The Safe Space is home to resources and tools to provide you with some extra support in an emotionally safe environment.

 A third option is to connect to a tele-mental health provider that can provide them with regular and consistent support from a mental health professional.

 Following up provides the person with a further feeling of connectedness.
 Similar to the principles of ‘be there’ during physical distancing, setting aside a time and date that you will follow up can provide something to look forward to and sends the message that you care.
 Be sure to clear your calendar of all distractions for the time.
 Never underestimate the value of showing up.